 BREAKOUT SESSION / TUESDAY / OCTOBER 15, 2019 / 11:25 AM

-How to Use the IoT to Create a Safer, Faster and Smarter Cold Chain
+How to Leverage New Technologies to Create a Safer, Faster, and Smarter Supply Chain

-Customers increasing demand for fresh food is forcing fast casual restaurants to increasingly serve temperature-sensitive perishables instead of relying mostly on products with long shelf lives.
+Customers’ increasing demand for fresh food is forcing fast-casual restaurants to increasingly serve temperature-sensitive perishables and other at-risk products instead of relying mostly on products with long shelf lives.

 What’s a brand to do?